 - Do they have experience working with customers?

-You can add these (and any custom questions you need) as pre-screening questions to your applications to better pre-qualify your candidates.
+You can add these (and any custom questions you need) as pre-screening questions to your applications to better pre-qualify your candidates and save more time in the process.

 Furthermore, since you may not be able to devote as much time to your training seasonal employees, experienced professionals can naturally lead by example for any newbies you might put onto a sales floor during the busy holiday shopping season.